 - Pete Davidson, meanwhile, plays the baron's long-suffering son, Mordecai.Abraham H. Parnassus: Point to the weakest in your class, and we shall ruin their spirit as I ruined the spirit of H.R.
 Pickens so long ago.

 Mordecai: [annoyed, but not sounding too surprised] Word?

-Classmate: You are weak like H.R.
+Samantha: You are weak like H.R.
 Pickens!

-- The cherry on top is Melissa Villaseñor as one of Mordecai's classmates who loves every second of this.
+- The cherry on top is Melissa Villaseñor as Samantha, one of Mordecai's classmates who loves every second of this.

 - During a Neo-Confederate meeting, a member named Jim lays out his grand vision of a society where everyone is caucasian and lives an agricultural lifestyle.
 Another member, played by Adam, informs him the place he's describing already exists: Vermontnote .Jim: Alright, the place Im envisioning is a paradise.
 With country stores!

 Jim: The kind of place where you can drive around in an old car and wave to folks on porches having breakfast.